zhangsu/seal/README.md

         $ ruby configure.rb
         $ make

-    The default output is `seal.{so,dll}`, which is a dynamic library that could be required by Ruby at runtime.
+    The default output is `seal.{so,dll,bundle}`, which is a dynamic library that could be required by Ruby at runtime.
+If you are compiling on Unix- like operating systems other than Linux and Mac OS X, change the following check to pass whatever platform you have:

-Note that only Windows binaries are shipped with the project.
+        if target_os =~ /mswin|mingw|<...>/

+Note that Win32 binaries are shipped with the project for compiling SEAL on Windows.
+You can of course compile your own copies of the dependency libraries on Windows, but I feel like Win32 users do not usually do that.

 ## Thread Safety